rdesktop/rdesktop/uiports/readme.txt

 see qtereadme.txt for info on the Qt embeded uiport

-see svgareadme.txt for info in the svga uiport
+see svgareadme.txt for info on the svga uiport

+see nanoxreadme.txt for info on the nanox uiport